 sudo apt-get install dnsmasq nginx

-3. Modify the /etc/hosts file to add the following entry to map PIA’s domain name to the Linux host:
+3. Modify the /etc/hosts file to add the following entry to map the domain name to the Linux host:

 4. Configure /etc/dnsmasq.conf file to listen on the IP and restart DNSMASQ

-5. Use mkdir and fallocate to create a large server file in “/var/www/html/” (you may need to use sudo):
+5. Add a file with malicious content (you may need to use sudo):

 6. Modify the settings on the Android test phone to static, set DNS to point to “192.168.1.x”.
 AT THIS POINT – Android will resolve DNS against the Linux computer and serve the large servers file

-All testing was done on v1.3.3 of the Android application using a Linux host running Ubuntu v17.10 and Android test devices running Android v7 and v8.
+All testing was done on v1.0 (version code 9) of the Android application using a Linux host running Ubuntu v17.10 and Android test device running Android v7.

 Vendor Response and Mitigation

-This bug has fulfilled the requirements of the vendor’s bounty program and a bounty has been paid.
+DuoLingo doesn’t currently offer bounties, however, this bug has fulfilled the requirements of Google Play Security Reward Program and a bounty has been paid from that program.